-This Committee is providing expert advice on recreational water quality.
+This Committee provides expert advice on recreational water quality.

-The NHMRC Recreational Water Quality Advisory Committee (RWQAC) provides expert advice to NHMRC on public health issues related to recreational water quality.
+The Recreational Water Quality Advisory Committee provides expert advice to NHMRC on public health issues related to recreational water quality.

-The primary role of RWQAC is to review and update the Guidelines for Managing Risks in Recreational Water.
-Other activities in RWQAC’s Work plan are outlined below.
+The primary role of this Committee is to review and update the Guidelines for Managing Risks in Recreational Water.

-RWQAC members provide expertise in the fields of water quality risk assessment and management, microbiology, toxicology, aquatic ecotoxicology, environmental and public health microbiology in wastewater treatment, environmental epidemiology and science, and river health.
+Committee members provide expertise in the fields of water quality risk assessment and management, microbiology, toxicology, aquatic ecotoxicology, environmental and public health microbiology in wastewater treatment, environmental science, epidemiology and river health.

-The NHMRC’s Guidelines for Managing Risks in Recreational Water (the Guidelines) provide a nationally consistent best practice approach for managing recreational water quality.
-The Guidelines were released in 2006 and last amended in 2008, and will be revised with oversight of the Recreational Water Quality Advisory Committee (the Committee).
+The NHMRC Guidelines for Managing Risks in Recreational Water (the Guidelines) provide a nationally consistent best practice approach for managing recreational water quality.
+The Guidelines were released in 2006 and last amended in 2008.
+The Guidelines will be revised with oversight provided by the Recreational Water Quality Advisory Committee.

 Recreational water quality is an important issue requiring a specialist committee to provide technical advice and expertise to NHMRC.